borisblizzard/arcreator/editor/README.txt

    Make sure to watch for errors in the output make sure that the command ends with the line "Finished successfully"

+   if you on windows there is an optional dependency of pywin32, this can not be installed with pip so see below

    #-----------------------------------------------------#
    |      3a) Installing dependencies (The hard way)      |
    #-----------------------------------------------------#